failfa-st/fail1/README.md

 ## Software as we know it is about to change

-Have you ever wanted to create a cool text-based RPG game or tool in the console, but didn't know where to start?
-Well, with the power of OpenAI's GPT-3.5 language model and a set of strict rules, now anyone can create incredible projects with ease.
+As a developer, it's always exciting to explore new ways to create innovative projects.
+And that's exactly what our generative process, powered by OpenAI's GPT-3.5 language model, offers.

+Our tool allows you to create a wide range of JavaScript projects with ease, regardless of your coding experience.
+With the help of some simple configurations, you can create anything from interactive tools to text-based games and beyond.

-At its core, this generative process uses the OpenAI API to create a series of JavaScript files, each building upon the previous one.
-By following the rules outlined in the comments of the code, the process ensures that the code produced is valid and meets the desired criteria.
+One of the most exciting aspects of our generative process is that it uses the power of AI to generate the code for your projects.
+The process creates a series of JavaScript files that build upon the previous one, ensuring that the code produced is valid and meets the desired criteria.

+To get started, all you need to do is follow some simple steps.
+Install the project's dependencies, add your API key, and run the first generation.
+From there, you can explore the results and continue to adjust and refine the code until you achieve your desired outcome.

+The process is highly customizable, allowing you to adjust the goal, number of generations, and persona to suit your unique needs.
+The persona used in the code can have a significant impact on how the project is built, ensuring that the code produced is tailored to your requirements.

 One example of a project that can be created through this generative process is a mandelbrot function that draws ASCII and logs the output in each generation.
-But that's just scratching the surface.
-The possibilities are endless, and the only limit is your imagination.
+But that's just one of many possibilities.
+With your creativity and our generative process, the possibilities are endless.

-The persona used in the code can have a big impact on how the project is built.
-For example, a creative programmer with a design-driven and animation enthusiast mindset can lead to the creation of incredible text-based games and tools that are both visually stunning and highly functional.

-But the best part is that anyone can do it.
-You don't need to be an innovative genius or a coding expert to use this process.
-By following the rules and letting the power of AI do the heavy lifting, even those with limited coding experience can create amazing projects.

-So, whether you're an experienced coder or just starting out, this generative process is a groundbreaking and exciting way to explore the possibilities of machine learning in the world of software development.
-Try it out for yourself and see where your imagination takes you.
+At its core, our generative process is an exciting and innovative way to explore the potential of machine learning models in the world of software development.
+It's a groundbreaking tool that offers new opportunities for creativity and exploration.
+So, whether you're an experienced coder or just starting out, give it a try and see where your imagination takes you.
 The future of software development is at your fingertips.

 ## Usage